Connect with us

 RELATED: Top 10 Construction Projects in Africa

-The South-North Water Transfer Project involves construction of three gigantic canals, each more than 600 miles long, to move water from China’s four main rivers: Huaihe, Haihe, Yangtze, and Yellow River.
+The South-North Water Transfer Project involves the construction of three gigantic canals, each more than 600 miles long, to move water from China’s four main rivers: Huaihe, Haihe, Yangtze, and Yellow River.

 On completion, the facility will divert 44.8 billion cubic meters of water a year.